How can you cancel a running asynchronous task?

 Sources & Resources

-provides more integrated and straightforward cancellation handling.
-Canceling a task in any of these systems will not stop it immediately but will set its state to isCancelled
+To cancel a running asynchronous task, you need to maintain a reference to the task.
+For DispatchQueue, use DispatchWorkItem; for OperationQueue, use Operation.
+With Swift's modern concurrency model, Task provides more integrated and straightforward cancellation handling.
+Canceling a task in any of these systems will not stop it immediately but will set its state to isCancelled, which the task must check to stop execution.

 DispatchQueue

-.
+Canceling a task on a DispatchQueue involves maintaining a reference to the DispatchWorkItem.
 Here’s how you can create and cancel a task:

 let task = DispatchWorkItem { [weak self] in